Bnei Menashe: DNA testing results

 Observers thought that DNA testing might indicate whether there was Middle Eastern ancestry among the Bnei Menashe.
 Some resisted such testing, acknowledging that their ancestors had intermarried with other people but saying that did not change their sense of identification as Jews.
 In 2003, author Hillel Halkin helped arrange genetic testing of Mizo-Kuki people.
-A total of 350 genetic samples were tested at Haifa's Technion – Israel Institute of Technology under the auspices of Prof. Karl Skorecki.
+A total of 350 genetic samples were tested at Haifa's Technion – Israel Institute of Technology under the auspices of Karl Skorecki.
 According to the late Isaac Hmar Intoate, a scholar involved with the project, researchers found no genetic evidence of Middle Eastern ancestry for the Mizo-Chin-Kuki men.
 The study has not been published in a peer-reviewed journal.

 In December 2004, Kolkata's Central Forensic Science Laboratory posted a paper at Genome Biology on the Internet.
 This had not been peer reviewed.
 They tested a total of 414 people from tribal communities (Hmar, Kuki, Mara, Lai and Lusei) of the state of Mizoram.
 They found no evidence among the men of Y-DNA haplotypes indicating Middle Eastern origin.
 Instead, the haplotypes were distinctly East and Southeast Asian in origin.

 In 2005, additional tests of mtDNA were conducted for 50 women from these communities.
 The researchers said they found some evidence of Middle Eastern origin, which may have been an indicator of intermarriage during the people's lengthy migration period.
 While DNA is not used as a determinant of Jewish ancestry, it can be an indicator.
 It has been found in the Y-DNA among descendants in some other populations distant from the Middle East who claim Jewish descent, some of whose ancestors are believed to have been male Jewish traders.